aldanor/aoc-2023-ocaml/README.md

 don't compare them with Rust/C++-like languages).

 These are the benchmark results taken on Apple M1; for some problems, there's a shared parsing step that's used in both parts and is benched separately.
+Total time is a little under 300ms.

 ```
   day       part 1    part 2    parse